 Are you delivering cross-border or region to region?
 Are you entering into another customs zone?
 How you ship your products depends upon the country that you are exporting them to.

 Suppose that your market is local but covers a large geographical area, The United States, for example.

-You could consider fulfilling your orders yourself, or partnering with a third party fulfilment house based in a centralised area.
-A third party fulfilment house will ensure that your product is delivered in a timely way.
+You could consider fulfilling your orders yourself, or partnering with a third party fulfillment house based in a centralized area.
+A third party fulfillment house will ensure that your product is delivered in a timely way.
 It will know which products are banned in different markets, and have access to a network of reliable carriers.